twagger/inception/README.md

 In the docker-compose.yml file, nginx will only be on `network 1`, mariadb on `network 2` and wordpress on `network 1` and `network 2`.

-## Extra : Add more services the the application !
+## Bonus : Add more services the the application !

 ### Redis cache